ronaldoussoren/pyobjc/docs/apinotes/CoreServices.rst

  * *CarbonCore*

-  The definitions for this framework are not available in Python.
+  Only definitions from 'BackupCore.h' and 'DiskSpaceRecovery.h'  are available in Python.

  * *DictionaryServices*